 Look For Humectants And Natural Oils

-If you have oily skin, natural humectants are key, because they pull water from the air and use it to help moisturize your skin.
-Hyaluronic acid has been called "nature's moisture magnet" because it can hold an amazing amount of water in comparison with its weight.
-Some other natural humectants to look for are vegetable glycerin and sorbitol, so make sure you closely examine the product label on anything you are buying.
+If you have oily skin, natural humectants are vital, because they pull water from the air and use it to help moisturize your skin.
+Hyaluronic acid has been called "nature's moisture magnet" because it can hold an incredible amount of water in comparison with its weight.
+Some other natural humectants to look for are vegetable glycerin and sorbitol, so make sure you carefully examine the product label on anything you are buying.

 Water Or Oil?
 You Decide

-If you want to make the most of your moisturizer, you should exfoliate your skin two times per week (however, if your skin is sensitive, you may need to take this step only once per week).
-You want to get rid of any dead skin cells on your body so that the moisturizer is able to target the new cells.
+If you want to make the most of your moisturizer, you should exfoliate your skin 2 times per week; (however, if your skin is sensitive, you may need to take this step only once per week).
+You want to get rid of any dead skin cells on your body so that the moisturizer can target the new cells.
 If you have oily skin, it is important to remember that you must also exfoliate and moisturize on a regular basis.
 It is tempting to pick up a very alkaline product because it can make you feel fresh and clean, but you are removing the natural oils that your skin is producing.
-When that happens, your body ramps up its production of oil, which simply leads to more problems over time.
+When that happens, your body ramps up its production of oil, which leads to more problems over time.

 Taking Care Of Your Skin Is Key

 If your skin isn't hydrated, the result is dryness.
 For example, if you bathe too often, you can dry your skin out.
-In addition, the weather plays a role.
+Also, the weather plays a role.